alantsov/voice-input/README.md

 ## Features

-- Press Alt+X to start recording, release to save
+- Press Ctrl+CAPSLOCK to start recording, release to save
 - Recordings are saved as WAV files with timestamps
 - Transcribes audio and inserts text at cursor position
 - Uses GPU acceleration for faster transcription when available